 To replace a wired chime, turn off the power, and remove the cover.
 Label the wires by screw terminal.
 Remove them with a screwdriver, and unscrew the chime unit.
 Pull it away carefully from the wall, and tape the wires to the wall to avoid them slipping in.
 Attach the wires to the new chime’s terminals, secure the holding screws, screw the new chime into the wall and attach the cover.

-A louder knock that spares your visitor’s knuckles—that’s the practical benefit of a front door knocker.
+A louder knock that spares your visitor’s knuckles—that’s the practical benefit of a door knocker.
 Stylistically, door knockers are front porch standouts, adding dramatic decorative flair in the form of a lion’s head, a fleur-de-lis, a mythic or Gothic figure from medieval architecture, or the classic urn-shaped design used on Georgian- and Colonial-era strike plates.
 Elegant metallic finishes such as polished brass, bronze, iron, nickel, and gold make a gorgeous first impression.

 These traditional accents are usually installed in the horizontal center of the door, about four to five feet up (between shoulder level and eye level).
 Consequently, they’re best paired with windowless doors, or those with a top fan-shaped window.
 If visibility is important to you, look for a door knocker that incorporates a peephole or viewer.